 Hurricane Otis survivors search for friends and necessities in devastated Acapulco

-Survivors of the Pacific hurricane that killed at least 27 people as it devastated Acapulco spent Thursday searching for acquaintances and necessities and hoping that aid arrives quickly in the wake of Hurricane Otis.
+ACAPULCO, Mexico (AP) — Survivors of a Category 5 storm that killed at least 27 people as it devastated Mexico’s resort city of Acapulco spent Thursday searching for acquaintances and necessities and hoping that aid would come quickly in the wake of Hurricane Otis.

+The Pacific storm had strengthened with shocking swiftness before slamming into the coast early Wednesday, and the Mexican government deployed around 10,000 troops to deal with the aftermath.
+But equipment to move tons of mud and fallen trees from the streets was slow in arriving.

-Resentment grew in impoverished neighborhoods as residents worried that government attention would go to repairing tourism infrastructure, the city’s economic engine, rather than helping the neediest.
+Resentment grew Thursday in impoverished neighborhoods as residents worried that government attention would go to repairing infrastructure for the city’s economic engine of tourism rather than helping the neediest.

-The Mexican government has deployed the military and Flora Contreras Santos, a housewife from a poor neighborhood on the outskirts of the city, went from soldier to soldier trying to interest one in the tragedy that occurred on her street at the height of the hurricane Tuesday night.
+Flora Contreras Santos, a housewife from a poor neighborhood on the outskirts of the city, sought help in looking for a 3-year-old girl who was swept away from her mother in a mudslide.
+She went from soldier to soldier trying to interest any one of them in the tragedy that occurred on her street at the height of the storm.

-On Tuesday, Otis took many by surprise when it rapidly strengthened from a tropical storm to a powerful Category 5 hurricane as it tore along the coast.

-A hillside collapsed on a family in a tin-roofed home.
-The force of the mud and water tore a 3-year-old girl away from her mother, and she hadn’t been seen since.

 “The mountain came down on them.
 The mud took her from the mother’s arms,” Contreras said.
 “We need help, the mother is in bad shape and we can’t find the girl.”

-Even as army bulldozers began clearing knee-deep mud from Acapulco’s main boulevards, her pleas did not appear to move any of the soldiers to action.
+Even as army bulldozers began clearing knee-deep mud from Acapulco’s main boulevards, Contreras’ pleas did not appear to move any of the soldiers to action.

 “The people sheltered, protected themselves and that’s why fortunately there weren’t more tragedies, loss of human life,” López Obrador said.

-Acapulco’s municipal water system was down and some 500,000 homes lost power.
-López Obrador said that restoring power was a top priority.
+Acapulco’s municipal water system was down and around half a million homes lost power.
+López Obrador said that restoring power was a top priority, but by Thursday evening there were still 300,000 homes and businesses with no electricity.

 Brown floodwaters extended for miles in some areas.
-Many residents were taking basic items from stores to survive in the wake of the storm.
-Others left with pricier goods.
+Many residents were taking basic items from stores to survive.
+Others left with pricier goods, in widespread rampages through the area’s stores.

+As cell phone signals began to return to some parts of the city, residents organized themselves with the help of friends and relatives living in other parts of Mexico and the United States.
+They joined together by neighborhood using online messaging platforms like WhatsApp.
+On Thursday there were some 1,000 people in 40 chats, which only continued to grow in number throughout the day.

+They shared photos of flooded neighborhoods and tips for finding cell phone signals, while asking for information about loved ones that they had not heard from.
+Others share photos of papers full of names of survivors taking refuge in shelters, some with notes reading “Lupita, we are okay.
+I will call you when we have signal.”

 “They’re going to close these stores and that hurts Acapulco,” Díaz said.